Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting

-which has $\rho^{\operatorname{GEPP}}(B_3) = 1$ and $\rho^{\operatorname{GECP}}(B_3) = 2$.
-Hence, after similarly noting $c_n$ is a monotonically increasing sequence, this establishes $c_n \ge 1$ for all $n \ge 3$.
+which has $\rho^{\operatorname{GEPP}}(B_3) = 1$ and $\rho^{\operatorname{GECP}}(B_3) = 2$ (in exact arithmetic).
+Hence, after similarly noting $c_n$ is a nondecreasing sequence, this establishes $c_n \ge 1$ for all $n \ge 3$.
 Natural questions arise out of this brief exploration. \textit{How large does $c_n$ get?
 How far is $c_n$ from the trivial bound $b_n - 1$?
 How often does GEPP result in smaller growth factors than GECP?
 How far away can the GEPP growth factor be from the initial GECP growth factor in a small neighborhood?}